netdata/netdata/docs/guides/monitor/process.md

 setup](/docs/collect/enable-configure.md) doc for details.

-[Create new dashboards](/docs/visualize/create-dashboards.md) in Netdata Cloud using charts from `apps.plugin`, `ebpf.plugin`, and application-specific collectors to build targeted dashboards for monitoring key procesess across your infrastructure.
+[Create new dashboards](/docs/visualize/create-dashboards.md) in Netdata Cloud using charts from `apps.plugin`, `ebpf.plugin`, and application-specific collectors to build targeted dashboards for monitoring key processes across your infrastructure.

 Try running [Metric Correlations](https://learn.netdata.cloud/docs/cloud/insights/metric-correlations) on a node that's